-** February 13 & 14, 1970 at Fillmore East, New York, NY (parts of these were released on ''Dick's Picks Vol. 4'' and ''Bear's Choice''; the 13th is usually cited as the superior show due to the half-hour-each versions of "Dark Star" -> "That's It for the Other One" -> "Turn on Your Love Light")
+** February 13 & 14, 1970 at Fillmore East, New York, NY (parts of these concerts have been officially released, first on ''Bear's Choice'' and then on the more comprehensive ''Dick's Picks Vol. 4''; the 13th is usually cited as the superior show due to the half-hour-each versions of "Dark Star" -> "That's It for the Other One" -> "Turn on Your Love Light")

 ** May 2, 1970 at Harpur College, SUNY, Binghamton, NY (almost the entire performance was released as ''Dick's Picks Vol. 8'', but the electric set is unfortunately in mono)